 Coda: Magic Questions

-If in doubt, ask the following questions or variations therein.
-You can always feel free to skip everything above and head straight to these:
+If in doubt, ask the following questions.
+You can always feel free to skip everything above and head straight to these.

 “What are your favorite VALUES on the list?”